 Use PowerShell scripts on Windows 10 devices in Intune

-Use the Microsoft Intune management extension to upload PowerShell scripts in Intune to run on Windows 10 devices.
-The management extension enhances Windows 10 mobile device management (MDM), and makes it easier to move to modern management.
+Use the Microsoft Intune management extension to upload PowerShell scripts in Intune.
+Then, run these scripts on Windows 10 devices.
+The management extension enhances Windows device management (MDM), and makes it easier to move to modern management.

 This feature applies to: